Anti-Catholicism in the United Kingdom: Ireland under British control

 Although some of the Penal Laws restricting Catholic access to landed property were repealed between 1778 and 1782, this did not end anti-Catholic agitation and violence.
-Catholic competition with Protestants in County Armagh for leases intensified, driving up prices and provoking resentment of Anglicans and Protestants alike.
+Catholic competition with Protestants in County Armagh for leases intensified, driving up prices and provoking resentment of Anglicans and Nonconformist Protestants alike.
 Then in 1793, the Roman Catholic Relief Act enfranchised forty shilling freeholders in the counties, thus increasing the political value of Catholic tenants to landlords.
 In addition, Catholics began to enter the linen weaving trade, thus depressing Protestant wage rates.
 From the 1780s the Protestant Peep O'Day Boys grouping began attacking Catholic homes and smashing their looms.
 In addition, the Peep O'Day Boys disarmed Catholics of any weapons they were holding.
 A Catholic group called the Defenders was formed in response to these attacks.
 This climaxed in the Battle of the Diamond on 21 September 1795 outside the small village of Loughgall between Peep O' Day boys and the Defenders.
 Roughly 30 Catholic Defenders but none of the better armed Peep O'Day Boys were killed in the fight.
 Hundreds of Catholic homes and at least one Church were burnt out in the aftermath of the skirmish.
 After the battle Daniel Winter, James Wilson, and James Sloan changed the name of the Peep O' Day Boys to the Orange Order devoted to maintaining the Protestant ascendency.

-Although more of the Penal Laws were repealed, and Catholic Emancipation in 1829 ensured political representation at Westminster, significant anti-Catholic hostility remained especially in Belfast where the Catholic population was in the minority.
+Although more of the Penal Laws were repealed, and Catholic emancipation in 1829 ensured political representation at Westminster, significant anti-Catholic hostility remained especially in Belfast where the Catholic population was in the minority.
 In the same year, the Presbyterians reaffirmed at the Synod of Ulster that the Pope was the anti-Christ, and joined the Orange Order in large numbers when the latter organisation opened its doors to all non-Catholics in 1834.
 As the Orange order grew, violence against Catholics became a regular feature of Belfast life.
 Towards the end of the nineteenth and early twentieth century when Irish Home Rule became imminent, Protestant fears and opposition towards it were articulated under the slogan "Home Rule means Rome Rule".